Rules for Peasant Format

 Introduction

-Peasant is a non-Official Magic the Gathering format established in 2001 by Robert Baronowski.
-Peasant was originally designed to create a competitive format that was financially accessible to a larger number of people.
+The Peasant format is an unofficial Magic: The Gathering format created in 2001 by Robert Baronowski.
+The Peasant was created to provide a competitive format that is accessible in terms of budget to as many people as possible.

 Deck Construction